elliottdanielp/final_project/README.md

 - Complex "black box" model that can be computationally intense

 ### Results
-Our model was able to predict 86% of the test values.
+Our model has an accuracy score of 86.28%.
+This means it correctly identified 86.28% of the test values into survived or died.
 This is solid, but still leaves room for improvement.

 [Google Slides](https://docs.google.com/presentation/d/1fPfQUhDatXaTUa1Yei5ws-fKyiqXjxEmRdNtDGr36yE/edit?usp=sharing)